ludwiglierhammer/glamod-marine-processing/README.rst

-    pip install -e .[qc]       # Install optional dependencies for the quality control workflow pip install -e .[obs]      # Install optional dependencies for the observations workflow pip install -e .[conf]     # Install optional dependencies for the configuration table workflow pip istall -e .[complete]  # Install all the above for complete dependency version
+    pip install -e .[qc]       # Install optional dependencies for the quality control workflow pip install -e .[obs]      # Install optional dependencies for the observations workflow pip install -e .[conf]     # Install optional dependencies for the configuration table workflow pip install -e .[complete]  # Install all the above for complete dependency version

 This will install the package but you can still edit it and you don't need the package in your :code:`PYTHONPATH`.